Enhance Checkbox and Radio Button Design Using CSS3

 CSS

-We are done with the HTML structure, so now let’s put on the styles to these <input>.
-We will first customize the radio input type.
-The idea is to turn the default OS design to be as shown in the screenshot below.
+With the HTML structure in place, let’s add some styles to the <input> elements.
+We’ll start with the radio input type.
+The goal is to transform the default OS design into something similar to the screenshot below.

 Styling Radio Input